Ehsan24Elyasi/Ehsan24Elyasi/README.md

 # Hi 👋

 # 💫 About Me:
-"Hi there!
-I'm a computer student at university and a junior front-end developer. <br>I'm passionate about creating beautiful and functional websites that provide a great user experience. <br>I have experience with HTML, CSS, JavaScript, and Vue, and I'm always eager to learn new technologies and improve my skills. <br>In my free time, I enjoy working on personal projects , exploring new technologies or taking online courses.<br> I'm excited to collaborate with other developers and create amazing things together. <br>Let's connect and build something great!"
+Hi there!
+I'm a computer student at university and a junior front-end developer. <br>I'm passionate about creating beautiful and functional websites that provide a great user experience. <br>I have experience with HTML, CSS, JavaScript, and Vue, and I'm always eager to learn new technologies and improve my skills. <br>In my free time, I enjoy working on personal projects , exploring new technologies or taking online courses.<br> I'm excited to collaborate with other developers and create amazing things together. <br>Let's connect and build something great!

 ## 🌐 Socials: